microsoft/Reactors/Web_Fundamentals_1/2_HTML/parent_child_relationship.md

 # Parent, Child, Sibling Relationship

-In this chapter, we will be covering 2 very important concepts: Indentation and the Parent, Child, Sibling Relationship.
+In this chapter, we will be covering two very important concepts: Indentation and the Parent, Child, Sibling Relationship.

 Consider the following example: